afernandez13Uclm/HSI_ACCEL/README.md

 ## Notes

 This project is only fully tested with the GR-HEEP project into the branch connect-bus with the toolchain COREV.
-To dowload the toolchain you can follow the next intructions
+To dowload the toolchain you can follow the next intructions:

     ```bash
     wget https://buildbot.embecosm.com/job/corev-gcc-ubuntu2204/47/artifact/\
         corev-openhw-gcc-ubuntu2204-20240530.tar.gz